 Column 8.
 Enter the net unrelated income (or net unrelated loss) of each controlled entity listed that isn't exempt from tax under section 501(a).
-Net unrelated income is that portion of the controlled entity's taxable income that would be unrelated business taxable income if the entity were exempt under section 501(a) and had the same exempt purposes as the controlling organization.
-Net unrelated loss is the controlled organization's net operating loss adjusted under rules similar to those used to determine net unrelated income.
+Net unrelated income is that portion of the controlled entity's taxable income that would be UBTI if the entity were exempt under section 501(a) and had the same exempt purposes as the controlling organization.
+Net unrelated loss is the controlled organization's NOL adjusted under rules similar to those used to determine net unrelated income.